Skripkon/Skripkon/README.md

-# 👋 I'm Nikoláy Skripkó
+# 👋 I'm NikolAI Skripkó

 🎓 A senior student at one of Russia's top universities (HSE) and an **NLP Developer** at **Sberbank**, working on **GigaChat** 🤖 — Russia's **most powerful** foundational AI model.